tung/ruggrogue/book/auto-run.md

 let real_y = |dx, _| player_y + dx * 1;
 ```

-Above, you'll notice that changes to the logical `dy` value lead to *reversed* changes to real x, e.g. logical upwards changes travel left in reality.
+Above, you'll notice that changes to the logical `dy` value lead to *reversed* changes to real x, e.g. logical upwards steps travel left in reality.
-Meanwhile, logical `dx` value changes lead to non-reversed changes to real y, e.g. logical rightward changes travel up in reality.
+Meanwhile, logical `dx` value changes lead to non-reversed changes to real y, e.g. logical rightward steps travel up in reality.

-Savvy readers will notice that converting logical `dx` and `dy` values into real map coordinates like this is an *affine transformation*, involving rotating according to player movement direction and translation to the player's real map coordinates.
+Savvy readers will notice that conversions of logical `dx` and `dy` values into real map coordinates like this are *affine transformations*, involving rotating according to player movement direction and translation to the player's real map coordinates.

 ### Checking Walls and Open Space